nemanja-bibic/data-eng-challenge/README.md

 ## Evaluation criteria

 Try to invest no more than 6 hours on the challenge.
-After the challenge please send your submission (fork or zip) in an email to niklas@langdock.com with pascal@langdock.com and omar.eladawy@langdock.com in CC.
+After the challenge please send your submission (fork or zip) in an email to omar.eladawy@langdock.com with karl@langdock.com in CC.

 Treat this as not only a platform challenge but a modelling one.
 What models did you decide for and why, how would you prepare for scaling needs etc. We care more about **clear thinking and sound trade-offs** than about covering every nice-to-have.